 Not supported by some devices

 Additional security features (Kill Switch, split tunneling, etc.)

 What is DNS?

-DNS is an acronym for a Domain Name System.
-It’s like a phonebook for computers: when you give them a name (website address), they use the DNS to look up the phone number (website’s IP address).
+The Domain Name System (DNS) is like a phonebook for computers: when you give them a name (website address), they use the DNS to look up the phone number (website’s IP address).
 That’s how computers are able to reach them.
 Most people use the default DNS supplied by their internet service provider (ISP).

 Changing your DNS can help overcome the most basic ISP-level blocks that are carried out at the DNS level.

 For example, the government tells your internet service provider (ISP) to block the website “catguns.edu.”
 The ISP restricts access to that domain address, so when you enter “catguns.edu” in the browser bar, it tells you that it can’t find the website.
 If you change your DNS provider, the block won’t work, and you will be able to access “catguns.edu” freely.

 Yes, changing the DNS is legal.
 The service is mostly there to provide basic internet functionality.
 You are not forced to use your ISP’s DNS.
 That’s why high-profile alternative DNS services like OpenDNS and Google’s Public DNS exist.

 Is it safe to change your DNS?